This section is for approved project partners. Here you will find information related to your project implementation:

 Your project must follow the programme's corporate design guidelines when developing the communication tools.
 We provide you with a logo, a project poster and a power point presentation template, which meet these guidelines.

-Your project logo follows the template described in the Interreg Europe graphic identity guide (p.15).
+Your project logo follows the template described in the Interreg Europe project branding guides (p.4).
 The logo is available in several versions (Vector 4-colour, greyscale, black & white, jpeg colour) and you can download it for your use.

 NOTE!
 Please, do not use the programme logo (with four colour origami) in your communication material.
 Your project logo set is already part of the common programme visual identity.